CU-Robotics/buff-code/README.md

 ![alt text](https://github.com/CU-Robotics/buff-code/blob/master/buffcode-card.png?raw=true)

-### TODO

-Omega
-- Wrote camera/video publisher
-- ROS package will be deprecated soon (Luxonis through Crosshair)

-Crosshair
-- Write a program to detect armor plates in an image
-    - developed YOLOv5 in demo notebook (trained with NYU's dataset)
-    - integrated model download and execution script
-    - setup debug topic (image_annotated)
-- Convert detection script to the input output handler of the Luxonis camera (temporary, Hunter's ros package will take over)

-Hunter
-- Write a program that tracks and computes a control signal for the turret.
-    - developed 2d tracking demo notebook (dead reckoning)
-    - integrated tracker with repo
-    - setup generic equations for trajectory updating (on detections) and yaw pitch control signals
-- Needs to be tuned for our robots
-- Need to write a diagnostic program
-- Move detections and tracking onto Luxonis hardware (requires debug/diagnostic modifications)

-Echo
-- Wrote a serial to ROS script
-    - publishes data from the serial port to a topic defined by the serial message
-    - subscribes to a set of topics and writes the message to the serial device
-- Needs hardware testing
-- Will integrate with the firmware once it's functional

-### CU Robotics' Development Repository
+### CU Robotics' Code Repository

-Buff-Code is Multi-Agent build, deployment and management system.
-Buff-Code is supported in Ubuntu18 or on a Jetson device (Also we support docker).

-This repo provides a few tools that users should become familiar with.
-The tools are in the python3 package BuffPy in the project's root.
-The two most useful tools are BuffPy and Run.
-BuffPy is used to build/clean, install to a robot, ssh to a robot and hopefully soon flash a microcontroller.
-It's really just a collection of ros and linux tools in a python CLI.
-The novel part of Buff-Code is the ability to debug and manage multiple robots.
+Buff-Code is used to build, install and debug code across a team of robots.
+Each robot will have a buffpy package that contains all the programs and data the system requires.
+The package is installed to the robot from another machine connected over ethernet.
+The platforms Buff-Code supports installing from are Ubuntu and sometimes other Unix/Linux will also work.
+If you don't have one of these platforms or have issues using buff-code natively we also offer a Docker image that can install to the robots.
+Buff-Code's source contains rust, cpp, python3 and bash, buffpy provides a python commandline tool to help you build the various systems.

 ## Quick start
 checkout the [Getting started wiki](https://github.com/CU-Robotics/buff-code/wiki/Getting-Started) for more details.

 ### Ubuntu

-Clone this repo into your home directory (/home/$USER/buff-code).
+Clone this repo into your home directory (/home/$USER).

     git clone git@github.com:CU-Robotics/buff-code.git

-Now run the install from the root of the project
+Now run the install from the root of the project (/home/$USER/buff-code)

 	source buffpy/scripts/install.bash

-First always load the environment variables, if you're not sure if you did, just do it again.
+First always load the environment variables, if you're not sure you did, just do it again.
 Also this script loads the path variables relative to where it was run.
 Make sure to run it from the root of this repo (usually /home/$USER/buff-code).

 	source buffpy/buff.bash